Glombort/FAC-wordle/README.md

 :white_check_mark: Allow for multiple attempts on the same page

+I chose these user stories as I felt they were an interesting thought to how to accomplish it, whilst also being the user story to achieve a game that is fully playable.

 ## Stretch Goals
 :white_large_square: Sequential transition of users answer being correct or not